infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 :::

-By centralizing these utilities, you can reduce code duplication and simplify maintenance, ensuring that any updates or bug fixes are immediately available to all your apps.
+By centralizing these kind of utilities, you can reduce code duplication and simplify maintenance work, ensuring any updates or bug fixes are immediately available in all your apps within the monorepo.

-In this setup, we’ll create a React Native app along with two shared packages: one for holding a common ESLint configuration and another for shared UI components.
-Finally, we’ll integrate these packages into the mobile app.
+**So in summary we’ll create a React Native app along with two shared packages: one for holding a common ESLint configuration and another for shared UI components, to finally integrate those back into the app.**

+Let's begin!

 ## Step 1: Setting up the monorepo

-First, follow the [Expo documentation on setting up monorepos](https://docs.expo.dev/guides/monorepos/) to initialize your own monorepo.
-This will include setting up your `packages/` and `apps/` directories and configuring Yarn workspaces.
+First, read carefully what [Expo documentation on setting up monorepos](https://docs.expo.dev/guides/monorepos/) says.

+After this step, you'll get a folder with a `packages/` and `apps/` directories and a `package.json` file with basic workspace configuration.

 1. Initialize the monorepo: